 Kobushi Judo Club welcomes new members from the age of around six upwards.
-We meet at Begbrook school (Frenchay) every Wednesday evening (Primaries and Juniors 6:30-8pm /Seniors 8-9pm) and Friday evening(7:00pm-8:30pm), we welcome new members but suggest you contact one of our senior instructors before coming along to get more information.
+We meet at Begbrook school (Frenchay) every Wednesday evening (6:30-8pm) and Friday evening(7:00pm-8:30pm), we welcome new members but suggest you contact one of our senior instructors before coming along to get more information.

 We welcome new Primary (6-9), Junior (10-15) and Senior (16+) members.
 A particular feature of the our Friday night session is that all age groups train at the same time, this is ideal if parents and children want to give this new sport a try together.
 We also welcome existing Judoka either moving into the area, looking for additional mat time or those returning after a break.